toshimaru/blog.toshima.ru/_posts/2023-04-15-enable-ruby-yjit.md

 ## Benchmark

-Let's benchmark simple Ruby script to check how fast YJIT is.
+Let's benchmark a simple Ruby script to check how fast YJIT is.

-Here is a simple recursive fibonacchi in Ruby:
+Here is a simple recursive Fibonacci sequence in Ruby:

 ```rb
 def fibonacci(n)